 ...and more citizen-centric through contributing to our unique smart city solutions database.

 This is a crowd-sourced resource that relies on the active participation of people like you to make our cities and communities smarter.
 Collective intelligence drives the development of livable and prosperous smart cities and communities - for us and future generations.
-Get involved now!
+Join thousands of other 'smartivists' - Get involved now!

 https://www.researchgate.net/publication/277180909_Smart_City_or_smart_citizens_The_Barcelona_case, p.3